esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > EFF.GENE names: Most genes in this SARS-CoV-2 reference genome are named simply as open reading frames (ORFs) {: .callout}

+** Let's answer some questions about our data using Galaxy **

+We are going to be using Galaxy utilities to do some tabulating and counting.

+> ## Hands on: How many variants were found in each sample?
+> We could look back at the uncollapsed files of each sample and see how many line they have, but we can also perform a single operation on the final file to get the results.
+> Find and run <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Count occurrences of each record </button> and modify following the parameters:
+> +  <span class="glyphicon glyphicon-file"></span> **From Dataset**: Our output from  <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Collapse </button>.
+> + **Count occurrences of values in column(s)**: `Column 1`.
+> + Leave **Delimited By** and **How should the results be sorted** as is right now.
+> Viewing the small output file, you should see that there are two
+> ## Solution: How many variants are associated with each gene?
+> ## Solution: How many variants in each data set have a HIGH impact?

+## Hands-on: How many variants fall in the Spike Protein?
+## Solution: How many variants fall into the Spike Protein in each genotype?

+## Solution: What about finding one particular mutation?

 {% include links.md %}